 A Valentine's Day candy bouquet is a creative way to share sweets with your SWEET heart.

-If you like giving store-bought sweets for Valentine's Day, but you want to add a homemade (made with love) touch to your gift this year, a candy bouquet is the perfect answer.
+If you want to give some tasty sweets for Valentine's Day, but you're more of a crafter than a baker... then a candy bouquet is the perfect answer.

 Candy bouquets can be made by young or old.
-When my kids want to make their own candy bouquet gifts, I just prepare all the candy in advance and allow them to make their own arrangement and decorations.
+When my kids want to make their own candy bouquet gifts, I prepare all the candy in advance and allow them to put together their own arrangement and decorations.

 Whether your Valentine is family, friend or significant other, this candy gift idea can be made perfect for your someone special.